 Ahimsa.
 It’s one of the most important words for yogis.
 I interpret the one word, packed with meaning, as “do no harm,” to yourself, or to any other living beings.
 That pretty much sums up why I’m vegan, too.
 I don’t want to harm animals, or myself.
-I’ve been vegetarian since I was 16 years old.
+I’ve been a vegetarian since I was 16 years old.
 I chose to eliminate all dairy and other animal products, later, realizing I needed to go the extra mile to better health.
 When I saw the way that the factories treat the dairy cows and chickens nowadays, it was easy to say No Mas.

-“The way we get our foods now, compared to 60 or 70 years ago, is totally different,” says FredAnthony Garza, owner of Vegeria, San Antonio’s first vegan restaurant.
+“The way we get our foods now, compared to 60 or 70 years ago, is totally different,” says FredAnthony Garza, (former) owner of Vegeria, San Antonio’s first vegan restaurant.
 “The practice of hunting and growing or raising animals, like chickens, was more humane and a lot cleaner than now,” he adds.

-Having lived in Mexico and South America, I was used to seeing people raise their own chickens, goats and other animals.
-They roamed freely, were fed and treated fairly well, and when the eggs and milk were made into yogurt or scrambles, they were done with care and respect for the animals.
+Having lived in Mexico and South America, I was used to seeing people raise their own chickens, goats, and other animals.
+They roamed freely, were fed, and treated fairly well, and when the eggs and milk were made into yogurt or scrambles, they were done with care and respect for the animals.
 That’s not the case with lion’s share of animal-based products you buy at the grocery store.

 “I always try to work on being a beautiful person.
 How are you going to be beautiful if you eat food that was filled with fear and adrenalin (before slaughter),” says Garza.
 “My idea is to keep food as fresh and pure as possible.”Garza’s comments also support the concept of prana, the life force.
 My yogic foundations expounded on the virtues of prana as another reason to follow a vegetarian diet.
-We receive prana from the sun, water, earth, fresh air and plant food.
+We receive prana from the sun, water, earth, fresh air, and plant food.
 A can of peas or beans, although plant-based, has lost its prana.
 Likewise, if we put a cup of herbal tea or a baked sweet potato in the microwave, modern technology will deplete those otherwise healthy food sources of their prana.

-Home cooked vegetarian meals, made with organic, fresh ingredients are highest on the prana scale.
+Home-cooked vegetarian meals, made with organic, fresh ingredients are highest on the prana scale.
 Garza follows that principle.
 Even his faux cheeses are made from scratch from fresh ingredients, with a minimal amount of allergens and GMOs.
 No peanuts.
 Not even cashews, but sunflower seeds.

 Bonita is a vegan who frequently eats at Vegeria.
 “You’re supposed to get energy from food.
 When I wasn’t eating healthy, I was feeling sluggish.
 When I walk out of here (Vegeria), I feel on top of the world,” she says.
 “All the greatest thinkers in the world were vegetarians.
 It (a meat-free diet) keeps your mind clear and body free from toxins.”